Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 For prettier general console output, Rich and PyBoxen, built on Rich, are used.

-PyTest-sugar, an excellent plugin, was used but with the inclusion of the pytest_terminal_summary hook in the conftest.py file of PyTest-Full-Stack, we have a coloruful and decorative console output that is configurable and customisable (see YouTube guide below).
+`pytest-sugar`, an excellent plugin, was used but with the inclusion of the pytest_terminal_summary hook in the conftest.py file of PyTest-Full-Stack, we have a coloruful and decorative console output that is configurable and customisable (see YouTube guide below).

 ## YouTube Videos